 If there is water on the cover it must be pumped off prior to operating the cover.
 What seems like a small amount of water can be actually be 100 or more gallons.
 At 8.34 lbs. per gallon you have roughly 840 pounds of dead weight on the cover not to mention the friction caused by the cover rubbing on the concrete.
 The cover is not designed to move that much weight and must be pumped off with your cover pump.

 If your cover is dry and is not moving at all, check to see if the GFCI plug in the vault is tripped.
 If you don’t have a plug in the vault you likely have a GFCI circuit breaker in your pool panel.
 Reset the breaker / GFCI and try to open the cover again.

-There are two ways.
-If you look in your electric panel you will notice a switch labeled ‘Circuit one’ This is the switch and circuit that controls the pool lights.
-If you would like to operate the lights with your remote simply flip the switch down and into ‘Remote mode’ and the lights will turn on and off with the remote control ‘On/Off’ button.
+If you look in your pool control panel you will notice a switch labeled ‘Circuit 1’ This is the switch and circuit that controls the pool lights.
+If you would like to operate the lights with your remote simply flip the switch down and into ‘Remote mode’ and the lights will turn on and off with the remote control ‘Circuit 1’ button.
 Should you choose to control the lights at the panel and bypass the wireless remote simply switch the toggle up into the ‘On’ position.

-My light will not change when I click my remote control.
+My pool light will not change when I click my remote control.

-- The circuit one switch is in the ‘OFF’ position - Flip to the desired one - ‘Remote’ or ‘On’
+- The circuit one switch is in the ‘OFF’ position - Flip to the desired position - ‘Remote’ or ‘On’